Employee dishonesty insurance protects a business owner or their clients against theft and other financial losses caused by their employees.

 Fidelity bonds protect your clients from employee theft.
 If one of your employees steals from a client, a fidelity bond will compensate the client for the amount that was stolen.

-A fidelity bond is not like a typical insurance policy.
-It reimburses the client directly for their loss, and you must then pay that amount back to the insurance company.
+A fidelity bond is not like a typical liability policy.
+It reimburses the client directly for their loss, and the insurance company will then typically pursue recovery of that amount from the dishonest employee, a process known as subrogation.

 Fidelity bonds are most common in the tech industry, where clients often request them in the terms of a contract.
 Independent contractors may also need this coverage to work with certain clients.

 While most employers want to trust the people they hire, there is always risk involved.
-Small businesses are especially vulnerable to employee theft and other dishonest acts, as they may lack the practices and systems needed to prevent crime.
+Small businesses are especially vulnerable to employee theft and other dishonest acts, as they may lack the internal controls and systems needed to prevent crime.

 Employee theft and dishonesty insurance covers various financial losses caused by dishonest employees.
 This coverage typically includes: